tkurbad/freetz-ng/docs/patches/README.md

 ### C

   * **[Remove CAPIoverTCP](REMOVE_CAPIOVERTCP.md)<a id='remove-capiovertcp'></a>**<br>
     Remove CAPIoverTCP (capiotcp_server).
 Use this if you don't want to use Fritz!Fax or any other program that uses AVM's CAPIoverTCP.
-This is similar to rcapid, but independant.
+This is similar to rcapid, but independent.
 This will save about 15kB uncompressed size.

   * **[REMOVE_CDROM_ISO: Remove cdrom.iso](REMOVE_CDROM_ISO.md)<a id='remove-cdrom-iso'></a>**<br>
     Removes the file /lib/modules/cdrom.iso to save 270kB uncompressed space.